 Since a comparison with the other EU Member States shows that the inter-quintile income ratio is low and remained stable in Belgium, it can be considered that in order to contribute to meeting the challenge of the Federal Strategic Vision and the SDG target, the inter-quintile income ratio, as a measure for income inequality, must not increase.

-International comparison: the inter-quintile income ratio within the EU28 is higher than in Belgium and increased from 4.9 in 2010 to 5.2 in the period 2014-2016.
+International comparison: the inter-quintile income ratio within the EU27 is higher than in Belgium and increased from 4.9 in 2010 to 5.2 in the period 2014-2016.
 Thereafter, it decreased to 5.1 in 2018.
-There are large income inequality differences between EU28 Member States.
-This inequality increased in most of the southern Member States and in some Eastern Member States, while it remained rather stable in Belgium (EU, 2019; Federal Public Service Social Security, 2018).
-When Member States are divided into three groups, Belgium is part of the group with the best performance in 2016.
+There are large income inequality differences between EU27 Member States: countries most affected by the economic crisis continue to suffer from high income inequality, while it remained rather stable and low in Belgium (EU, 2019; Federal Public Service Social Security, 2018).
+When Member States are divided into three groups, Belgium is part of the group with the best performance in 2018.

 UN indicator: the selected indicator does not correspond to any monitoring indicator for the SDGs but is related to target 10.4.
 The inter-quintile income ratio is an income inequality indicator that is determined, among others, by fiscal, wage and social protection policies.

 SDGs, Sustainable Development Goals: United Nations (2015), Transforming our world: the 2030 Agenda for Sustainable Development.
 Resolution adopted by the General Assembly on 25 September 2015, document A/RES/70/1.